thomasdefise/CertificationsNotes/Microsoft Certified - DevOps Engineer Expert/DefineAndImplementContinuousIntegration.md

 Integration tests usually take **longer than smoke testing**, and as a consequence, they are sometimes executed less frequently.

+##### UI test

+Naturally, the quality of the user interface decides the user’s first (and last) impression of a website or app.
+UI design and functionality make or break the software, which is why developers and testers have increasingly focused on UI testing (User Interface Testing) as an important part of the development blueprint.

+**Selenium** is a portable framework for testing web applications.
+Selenium provides a playback tool for authoring functional tests without the need to learn a test scripting language (Selenium IDE).
+It also provides a test domain-specific language (Selenese) to write tests in a number of popular programming languages, including C#, Groovy, Java, Perl, PHP, Python, Ruby and Scala.

 #### Manual Testing

 Manual testing is **much more expensive than automated testing**, and as a consequence it is used less frequently than automated testing.